7RU7H/Archive/Security-Discplines/Digital-Forensics/Digital-Forensics.md

 - Timeline Creation - Event timelines are required for efficient and accurate analysis

 Dirty Wordlists
-- Notetaking while investigating to avoid:
+- Note taking while investigating to avoid:
 	- Recursive rabbit hole when dealing with [[Persistence]] mechanisms regardless of OS.
 	- Missing Cleanup